-Some ethical concerns are more pressing for some participants and in some studies more than others.
-Consider a study examining sexuality.
+Some ethical concerns are more pressing for some participants and in some studies than others.
+Consider a research study examining sexuality.
 People of different ages and characteristics might vary in their concerns about confidentiality in sexuality research.

-- 1. To what extent do you think adolescents, adults, and older adults might vary in their concerns about sharing their sexual interests, beliefs, and behaviors? - 2.
+- 1. What concerns might adolescents have when agreeing to participate?
+Compare these with the concerns an adult might have.
+Would you expect older adults to have similar concerns?
+Why or why not? - 2.
 What other variables might be associated with different perspectives on the value of confidentiality?
 Might you expect cultural differences in concerns about confidentiality?
-Might factors like sexual orientation, religion, gender, or ethnicity relate to concerns about confidentiality in sexuality research?
+Might factors like religion or ethnicity relate to concerns about confidentiality in sexuality research?
 Why or why not?